|well right now i'm just drawing for the fun but i would love to one day do it professionally|

 New Suicide Squad 4 by JPRart

-Warner Brothers has begun the very tricky balancing act of casting for the new “Suicide Squad” movie.
+Warner Brothers has finally announced the casting of their new “Suicide Squad” movie.

 Night at the gallery by pavboq